Products

 A mount’s actual dynamic stiffness depends on several external factors, such as preload, temperature and degradation over time.

-Historically, the dynamic stiffness provided in mount data sheets is typically measured by suppliers using direct methods such as hydropulse test benches.
+Historically, the dynamic stiffness provided by suppliers in mount data sheets is typically measured using direct methods such as hydropulse test benches.
 While these methods produce reliable results, their usefulness for powertrain NVH prediction is limited by their frequency range (up to 100 – 500 Hz maximum) and complexity (only translational Degrees Of Freedom (DOFs)).

 Hydropulse test benches offer reliable but limited dynamic mount stiffness results.
 Sample results are shown for a suspension bushing.